Welcome to Picasso Class

-Wishing you all a warm welcome to the new school year.
+Wishing you all a warm welcome to the new year!

 We want to encourage all of our children to enjoy and engage with books and reading and we ask you to support this process through our Home Reading Scheme.
 Children have the opportunity to use books from school or home and their progress needs to be recorded in their planners.
 Reading will be monitored in school throughout the week so it is important for children to have their reading books in school.
 It would be helpful if you were able to ask questions about what has been read to check comprehension skills (see planners for ideas).

-Our topic for this half term is ‘Who were the Vikings?’
-We will be planning learning opportunities that link to the Vikings in as many areas of the curriculum as possible.
+Our topic for this half term is ‘What can we find out about Australia?’
+We will be planning learning opportunities that link to Australia in as many areas of the curriculum as possible.

 Geography and History

-We will be drawing, painting and printing, with a focus on how to create facial expressions!
+We will be drawing, painting and printing, with a focus on aboriginal art!

 Pupils will be introduced to basic key classroom phrases, then will learn to introduce themselves and their families.